CoinPayments Review

 Summary

-The most coins, the longest track record, simple pricing.
-CoinPayments has been processing crypto since 2013 with 2,200+ supported cryptocurrencies that no competitor matches.
+The longest track record in the category and simple pricing, minus the argument it used to lead with.
+CoinPayments has been processing crypto since 2013, but the May 2025 revamp cut its supported list to the 40+ coins it publishes today.
 Fees starting at 0.5% with zero barriers to entry make it accessible to any operator.
 But the organizational trust issues are real and documented by US federal regulators.
-For a small crypto casino that just wants altcoin deposits running today, CoinPayments works.
+For a small crypto casino that just wants a crypto cashier running today, CoinPayments works.
 For any regulated operator whose license depends on clean payment provider partnerships, the risk-reward calculation points elsewhere.

 Strongest Point